laydros/fnorm/README.md

 - [License](#license)

 ## Project Status
-The Rust port currently includes:
+The Rust port is feature-complete and includes:

-- A basic CLI with `--dry-run` support that iterates over paths and performs filesystem-safe renames.
+- A CLI with `--dry-run` and `--version` flags that processes both files and directories.
+- Full support for directory renaming (added in v0.2.0).
-- A normalization library with unit tests covering the cases documented in the functional specification.
+- A normalization library with comprehensive unit tests covering all cases from the functional specification.
+- Integration tests (15 tests) verifying file/directory rename operations, error handling, and dry-run mode.
+- Case-insensitive filesystem support with two-step rename logic for case-only changes.
 - Error types that provide human-readable diagnostics for common failure scenarios.

 Refer to [`IMPLEMENTATION.md`](IMPLEMENTATION.md) for a detailed checklist of remaining work and historical context for the port.